UPDATED BURIAL PROCEDURES

 - Our reception rooms at Holy Sepulchre Cemetery, Burlington and Marymount Cemetery, Guelph are not available for use.

-- Office appointments that are non-essential and unrelated to an immediate burial arrangement must be completed by telephone or other electronic means.
+- Office appointments appointment are available for both at-need and pre-need arrangements.
+Appointments are limited to two people, and all visitors must wear masks.
 Walk-in visits without an appointment will not be permitted.

 Please be reminded of our Safe Distance Protocol to which all attendees will be required to adhere and maintain a distance of at least 6 feet from employees at all times.
 Immediate family viewing the closing of a grave (lowering of the casket) must return to the roadside for the health and safety of all.
 Families attending mausoleum entombments must exit the building immediately following the committal prayers, and may not witness the entombment process.